torson/knock-port/README.extended.md

 curl -d "app=app1&access_key=secret456_https" -k https://knockport.example.com/2-{SECRET}
 ```

-A valid token can be used only once to prevent an attacker (sniffing the network) repeating the same request from another IP, so in case you fail to send the HTTPS request within the configured `step2_https_duration` value (if it's set to a low value), then you need to wait for the next token to generate.
+A valid token can be used only once to prevent an attacker sniffing the network to repeat the same request from another IP, so in case you fail to send the 2nd step HTTPS request within the configured `step2_https_duration` value (if it's set to a low value), then you need to wait for the next 2FA token to be generated and pass that new token.

+To disable 2FA for a particular access_key , just rename/move/delete file `config/2fa/<access_key>.json` .

-In addition of securing the services ports, enabling 2FA also shields KnockPort itself from attacks on HTTPS port because the token is passed with the 1st step HTTP request (there's nothing wrong with sending tokens via HTTP as the 2FA key can't get reverse-engineered with sampling of tokens), so the 2nd step HTTPS port doesn't even get open for attacks.
+In addition of securing the services ports, enabling 2FA also shields KnockPort from attacks on HTTPS port because the token is passed with the 1st step HTTP request (there's nothing wrong with sending tokens via HTTP as the 2FA key can't get reverse-engineered with sampling of tokens), so the 2nd step HTTPS port doesn't even get open for attacks.

 ## TODO